-A content creation framework is a structure of processes for publishing content — from the beginning stages to post-publication.
-With a framework in place, you and/or your team can foster creative ideas in an organized, scalable manner.
+A content creation strategy is a structure of processes for publishing content — from the beginning stages to post-publication.
+With a structure in place, you and/or your team can foster creative ideas in an organized, scalable manner.
 A framework strikes that perfect balance between autonomous creativity and long-term content sustainability.

 There are five primary types of responsibilities in content creation:

 - Content management and strategy: This responsibility involves creating a long-term content plan, mapping it to the business needs, ensuring the other responsibilities are met, and analyzing the reports.